-The Company measures the effectiveness of its cash flow hedge by comparing the change in fair value of the hedged item with the change in fair value of the interest rate swap.
+The Company measures the effectiveness of its cash flow hedge by comparing the change in fair value of the hedged variable interest payments with the change in fair value of the interest rate swap.
 The Company recognizes ineffective portions of the hedge, as well as amounts not included in the assessment of effectiveness, in the Consolidated Statement of Income.
-As of December 29, 2012, no portion of the gains or losses from the Company's hedging instrument was excluded from the assessment of effectiveness.
-There was no hedge ineffectiveness for any of the periods presented.
+As of December 28, 2013, no portion of the gains or losses from the Company's hedging instrument was excluded from the assessment of effectiveness.
+Hedge ineffectiveness was not material for any of the periods presented.

-The Company's derivative financial instruments consisted of the following (in thousands):
+The Company's derivative financial instrument consisted of the following (in thousands):